rackerlabs/support-how-to/content/how-to/cloud-servers/transport-layer-security-registry-settings/index.md

 consume memory.
 Each session cache element typically requires 2 to 4 KB of memory.
 Default server cache time is 10 hours.

-For the entries SSL, TLS, and DTLS, the system denies SSPI app requests to use those entries.
-On the other hand, if an SSPI app explicitly requests to use SSL, TLS, or DTLS, it might be required.
+If the entry is disabled by default using the DisabledByDefault entry, and an SSPI app explicitly request to use SSL, TLS, or DTLS, it may be negotiated.

 ### SSL 2.0